What to Do If You Receive a Variation Notice from your Builder

 Remember, your construction contract is there to safeguard your project.
 Stick to it, and you’ll have a solid foundation to manage whatever comes your way.

-Thanks for reading, and catch you in the next post 😊
+Thanks for reading and catch you on my next post :)

 Annelyse